GreptimeTeam/docs/docs/reference/sql/distinct.md

-`SELECT DISTINCT` indicates that we want to select unique values from a set of data.
-This keyword will filter the results of a query to only return distinct (different) values.
+`SELECT DISTINCT` is used to select unique values from a set of data.
+This keyword returns distinct values results of a query to only return distinct (different) values.

 The basic syntax for a `SELECT DISTINCT` statement is as follows: